antmicro/kenning/README.rst

 For the latter, the ``ModelCompiler`` may require a dataset, for example to perform quantization or pruning.

 The implementations for compiler wrappers are in ``edge_ai_tester.compilers``.
-For example, `TFLiteCompiler <./edge_ai_tester/compilers/tvm.py>`_ class wraps the TVM routines for compiling the model to a specified target.
+For example, `TFLiteCompiler <https://github.com/antmicro/edge-ai-tester/blob/master/edge_ai_tester/compilers/tflite.py>`_ class wraps the TensorFlow Lite routines for compiling the model to a specified target.

 Model deployment and benchmarking on target devices
 ---------------------------------------------------